crystal-lang/crystal/_gitbook/syntax_and_semantics/cross-compilation.md

 Cross-compiling can be done for other executables, but its main target is the compiler.
 If Crystal isn't available in some system you can try cross-compiling it there.

-**Note:** there currenty isn't a way to add more compile-time flags and not do a cross-compile at the same time.
+**Note:** there currently isn't a way to add more compile-time flags and not do a cross-compile at the same time.